mpenet/legba/README.md

 You can either:

+* Either use `s-exp.legba.handler/handlers`: taking an OpenAPI file and a map of `[method path]` -> `handler`, it will return a new map of `[method path]` -> `handler`, with all handlers wrapped with an OpenAPI validation middleware.
+From this map you can then plug the OpenAPI handlers in any routing solution and compose as you prefer.

-* Rely on `s-exp.legba/openapi-handler`: from an OpenAPI file and a map of `[method path]` -> `handler` that matches the routes of the schema, returns a single handler that will manage routing (via reitit) and perform validation and marshaling of the data according to the schema (via networknt/json-schema-validator).
+* Or use `s-exp.legba/routing-handler`: taking an OpenAPI file and a map of `[method path]` -> `handler` that matches the routes of the OpenAPI schema, returns a single handler that will manage routing via reitit and perform validation and marshaling of the data according to the schema (via networknt/json-schema-validator).
 This handler can simply be plugged to a RING server adapter and you're good to go.

-* Or use `s-exp.legba.handler/openapi-map`: from an OpenAPI file and a map of `[method path]` -> `handler`, it will return a new map of `[method path]` -> `OpenAPI-handler` (which adds all the validation required from the schema provided).
-From this map you can then plug the OpenAPI handlers in any routing solution and compose as you prefer.

 ## Installation